-- CAT has a string variation in zonal wind, because it is affected by large-scale forcing such as upper-level jet/frontal system (e.g., Dutton and Panofsky, 1970; Ellrod and Knapp, 1992; Kim and Chun, 2010) and geostrophic imbalance with emissions of inertial gravity waves with the larger horizontal wavelengths (e.g., Lane et al., 2004; Zhang et al., 2004; Koch et al., 2005; Knox et al., 2008; Ellrod and Knox, 2010). - 5 2) MWT has a large variation in both zonal and vertical wind in this study.
+- 1. CAT has a string variation in zonal wind, because it is affected by large-scale forcing such as an upper-level jet/frontal system (e.g., Dutton and Panofsky, 1970; Ellrod and Knapp, 1992; Kim and Chun, 2010) and geostrophic imbalance with emissions of inertial gravity waves with the larger horizontal wavelengths (e.g., Lane et al., 2004; Zhang et al., 2004; Koch et al., 2005; Knox et al., 2008; Ellrod and Knox, 2010). - 2.
+MWT has a large variation in both zonal and vertical wind in this study.
 There are two reasons for this.
 First, vertically propagating mountain waves are highly driven by large-scale flows across the mountain (e.g., Lane et al., 2009).
-Second, large amplitudes of mountain waves and their subsequent breaking are revealed by strong magnitudes of vertical velocity fields (e.g., Kim and Chun, 2010; Sharman et al., 2012). - 3) CIT has highly transient and localized features in the derived vertical velocity, because it is related to convectively induced gravity waves outside the cloud boundary (e.g., Chun and Baik, 1998; Lane et al., 2003; Kim et al., 2019b, 2021c) or strong updraft/downdraft inside the cloud (e.g., Lane et al., 2003; Kim and Chun, 2012).
-In summary, CAT, MWT, and CIT cases in this study have different characteristics in the observed EDR estimations based on U. V. and W.
+Second, large amplitudes of mountain waves and their subsequent breaking are revealed by strong magnitudes of vertical velocity fields (e.g., Kim and Chun, 2010; Sharman et al., 2012). - 3.
+CIT has highly transient and localized features in the derived vertical velocity, because it is related to convectively induced gravity waves outside the cloud boundary (e.g., Chun and Baik, 1998; Lane et al., 2003; S.-H. Kim et al., 2019, 2021) or strong updraft/downdraft inside the cloud (e.g., Lane et al., 2003; Kim and Chun, 2012).
+In summary, CAT, MWT, and CIT cases in this study have different characteristics in the observed EDR estimations based on U, V, and W.

 Although more case analyses need to be required in the future, current results can be a useful reference for a situational awareness of cruising aircraft and for producing a better climatology.
-This test can be extended by applying these EDR estimation methods to the 1-Hz real time data in future, which can be eventually useful for a better awareness of atmospheric condition for cruising aircraft.
-Possible candidates for the 1-Hz real-time data are the navigational information of commercial aircraft such as the ADS-B and Mode-S EHS.
-Given that the set-up for the ADS-B or Mode-S EHS receiving stations does not require a lot of work or money for transmission of the data, EDR estimates from ADS-B and Mode-S EHS (e.g., Krozel and Sharman, 2015; Kopeć et al., 2016) could greatly support the construction of a turbulence database and

-20 statistics globally, together with on-board based (both fine and coarse) EDR measurements (e.g., Sharman et al., 2014; Gill, 2014) and other sources of data like radiosonde, weather radars, and lidars (e.g., Bodini et al., 2019; Ko et al., 2019; Kim et al., 2021a, 2021b).
+This test can be extended by applying these EDR estimation methods to the 1 Hz real-time data in the future, which can be eventually useful for a better awareness of atmospheric conditions for cruising aircraft.
+Possible candidates for the 1 Hz real-time data are the navigational information of commercial aircraft such as the ADS-B and mode-S EHS.
+Given that the setup for the ADS-B or mode-S EHS receiving stations does not require a lot of work or money for transmission of the data, EDR estimates from ADS-B and mode-S EHS (e.g., Krozel and Sharman, 2015; Kopeć et al., 2016) could greatly support the construction of a turbulence database and statistics globally, together with onboard-based (both fine and coarse) EDR measurements (e.g., Sharman et al., 2014; Gill, 2014) and other sources of data like radiosonde, weather radars, and lidars (e.g., Bodini et al., 2019; Ko et al., 2019; J.-H. Kim et al., 2021; J. Kim et al., 2021).